When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 Diversify your income streams and focus on creating value for your readers first.
 That way, when (not if) the algorithms shift, you won’t see your entire income disappear overnight.

-4. Selling Ebooks
+4. Selling ebooks

 Ebooks often top the lists of passive income ideas.
 Write it once, sell it forever.
 Sounds great, doesn’t it?